- Civil Aviation Administration of China

 COMAC launched the ARJ21 program in 2002, and GE's CF34-10A engine was selected as the powerplant in the same year.
 The aircraft received Type Certificate from the Civil Aviation Administration of China (CAAC) in late 2014.

 The advanced technology of the CF34-10A engine, part of GE's CF34 family, is ideally suited to the design requirement of the ARJ21 aircraft and meets the demanding conditions of China's diverse environment, specifically the hot temperature and high altitude conditions experienced on many routes in Western China.
-The engine provides the thrust capability to meet aircraft performance requirements and offers customers low-cost operations with a highly reliable, easily maintainable propulsion system.
+The engine will provide the thrust capability to meet aircraft performance requirements and also offer customers low-cost operations with a highly reliable, easily maintainable propulsion system.

 Copyright © 2003-2017 deagel.com website.
 All rights reserved.